 There are numerous forums available for online discussion and help.
-Most forums are optional and exist for by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-summer-2012-semester/syllabus-bec-152-99-prin-of-micro-economics-summer-2012/ students to help each other with problems, issues, or to clarify course problems.
+Most forums are optional and exist for students to help each other with problems, issues, or to clarify course problems.
 Three forums are required, though.
 Students must participate and post to each of the three Required Forums.
 The two Required Forums are labeled as such and are located in Unit 1and Unit 14.
 In most cases, students will receive the maximum allowed points for their post.
 The instructor reserves the right to lower the points though, if a post is trivial or uncivil.